The ACE Integrated Fitness Training Model - Nuts and Bolts

 The goal with the ACE IFT model is to provide a framework to empower trainers in programming for their client’s specific goals.
 In future blogs we’ll talk about assessment timing and functional testing…all important things to know!

-Visit the ACE IFT Model webpage for more information or get a general overview of the model and earn 0.1 CECs with ACE's free one-hour recorded webinar.
+For more information or get a general overview of the model and earn 0.1 CECs with ACE's free one-hour recorded webinar.
 If you have questions, don’t forget that you can also contact an Education Consultant at 1-888-825-3636 x782